-The law does not apply in certain circumstances, including where the "person has established a residence prior to July 1, 2002, or a school or child care facility is newly located on or after July 1, 2002," or where the person is a minor or a ward under a guardianship.
-It is an aggravated misdemeanor to reside within 2,000 feet of a school or child care.
+The law doesn't apply in certain circumstances, including where the "person has established a residence prior to July 1, 2002, or a school or child care facility is newly located on or after July 1, 2002," or where the person is a minor or a ward under a guardianship.
+It is an aggravated misdemeanor to reside within 2,000 feet of a school or child care facility.

 Reversal of Federal Court Ruling

-In a ruling dated April 29, 2005, three judges from the United States Eighth Circuit Court of Appeals unanimously voted to reverse the district court's decision.
-The appellate court dispensed with each ground relied upon by the district court, and ruled that the law was not unconstitutional on its face.
-The court ruled that there exists no constitutional right to "live where you want."
+In a ruling dated April 29, 2005, three judges from the U.S. Eighth Circuit Court of Appeals unanimously voted to reverse the district court's decision.
+The appellate court dispensed with each ground relied upon by the district court, ruling that there exists no constitutional right to "live where you want."
 Therefore, the state only needed to show that the statute rationally advanced some legitimate governmental purpose.
 Plaintiffs acknowledged that the law was enacted to promote the safety of children, and that this was a legitimate legislative goal.

-Two judges agreed that the law did not amount to an ex post facto punishment.
-They ruled that plaintiffs did not establish by "clearest proof" that the law's punitive effect overrides the legislature's "legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety" of the state's citizens.
+Two judges agreed that the law didn't amount to an ex post facto punishment.
+They ruled that plaintiffs didn't establish by "clearest proof" that the law's punitive effect overrides the legislature's "legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety" of the state's citizens.

 Iowa After the Eighth Circuit Court Decision

-Municipalities and counties have enacted their own versions of residency restrictions.
-For example, in Des Moines, Iowa, the state's largest city, officials added parks, libraries, swimming pools, and recreational trails to the list of protected buffer zones.
+Municipalities and counties have enacted their own versions of residency restrictions for sex offenders.
+For example, in Des Moines, Iowa's largest city, officials added parks, libraries, swimming pools, and recreational trails to the list of protected buffer zones.